 The communication metaphor will differ from most of the P2P implementations that use message passing.
+Just as OceanStore is built on top of an event-based architecture30,

-Just as OceanStore is built on top of an event-based architecture, CSpace promotes the coordination model "publish, read and subscribe" for the communication of its nodes.
+30 More precisely Pond, the OceanStore prototype, which is built on top of an event-based system

+CSpace promotes the coordination model "publish, read and subscribe" for the communication of its nodes.
 In addition, the use of topologies that simulate spanning trees (e.g. HyperCup in Edutella) will reduce unnecessary data flows and will facilitate the implementation of replication mechanisms.